-1. Subject to paragraph 2, the members of the Visiting Force and the Civilian Component with current and valid professional, technical or trade licences and qualifications issued by the Sending State shall be allowed to perform their relevant official duties within the Receiving State and shall not be required by the Receiving State to obtain any permission (whether in the form of a licence or otherwise) to perform such official duties as a member of the Visiting Force or the Civilian Component.
+1. Subject to paragraph 2 and in compliance with any formalities set by the Receiving State as necessary, the members of the Visiting Force and the Civilian Component with current and valid professional, technical or trade licenses, certificates and qualifications issued by the Sending State shall be allowed to perform their relevant official duties within the Receiving State.

 2. Medical professionals, who are members of the Visiting Force or the Civilian Component, shall be allowed to provide medical treatment, prescribe and dispense medicinal drugs, and use medical products or devices in the Receiving State for the benefit of the members of the Visiting Force and the Civilian Component.
 Such medical professionals shall not provide medical treatment, prescribe or dispense medicinal drugs, or use medical products or devices for the benefit of the general public in the Receiving State without the prior consent of the Receiving State.